 The massive retable, a wooden triptych fixed to the back wall behind the altar, is the focus of the liturgical space.
 Covered with gold leaf, it reflects the light from the window of the choir.
 The altar is a monolithic, rectangular prism of concrete, with a frontal wood panel also covered in gold leaf.
 Its position was pushed forward towards the congregation in accordance with the new liturgical directives of the Second Vatican Council.
 The luminous reflected light produced by the yellow-stained glass of the lateral window intensifies the orange hue of the surrounding walls.
 This ethereal atmosphere underscores the mystical symbolism of a freestanding cross positioned between the presbytery and the lateral space.
 Painted the same orange as the walls, the cross appears dematerialized, its subtle presence revealed only by the incident light.

-The floor, benches and confessionals, as well as the windows and doors, are made of varnished pine planks.
+The flooring, pews and confessionals, as well as the windows and doors, are made of varnished pine planks.
 All of the furnishings, simple and clearly inspired by the principle of Franciscan austerity, were designed by Barragán and manufactured by his master carpenter.

 Leading to the chapel is a patio paved in lava stone.
 The tall exterior wall of the chapel, plastered in white lime, bears the relief of a full-height cross.
 Opposite, set against a yellow lattice wall, is a cuboid fountain made of concrete and painted black.
 Filled to the brim with overflowing water, it mirrors the lattice and the bright colour of a bougainvillea growing across the side wall.